david-martin/proposals/metrics/default-mobile-app-metrics.md

 ### Mobile App Client

-A native, platform-specific SDK for targeting the Metrics Service will be available to developers.
+Platform-specific SDK for targeting the metrics service will be available as IOS, Android and Cordova Plugins, React Native plugins.

 Upon installation into a project and providing configuration for targeting the Metrics Service the SDK will automatically send the default metrics information for the application with a unique ID to the metrics service.
 This information will be sent to the service every time the application starts.

-Please note that, the client side is not part of this proposal.

 ### Mobile Metrics Service